Woman yelling at a cat: Popularity

 The first incarnation of the "woman yelling at a cat" meme that used both images was a post by Twitter user @MISSINGEGIRL on May 1, 2019, with the caption "These photos together is making me lose it."
 In just more than three months, it was retweeted more than 78,000 times and garnered more than 275,000 likes.
 Although other Twitter users copied the meme with different captions, what surged the meme into massive notoriety was a Reddit post on June 2 by u/PerpetualWinter satirizing fans of the New York Knicks.

-Some journalists, as well as Stillabower herself, attributed the popularity of "woman yelling at a cat" to its flexibility of use; subjects include daily scenarios such as encounters with spiders, relationship problems in connection to texting, someone noticing a relative masturbating to porn, to debates such as violence in video games and word pronunciations.
+Some journalists, as well as Stillabower herself, attributed the popularity of "woman yelling at a cat" to its flexibility of use; subjects include daily scenarios such as encounters with spiders, relationship problems in connection to text messaging, someone noticing a relative masturbating to pornography, to debates such as violence in video games and word pronunciations.
 Occasionally, other memes are incorporated or characters in the meme are replaced with others.

 The meme was represented in other formats, being used as Halloween costumes (one of which Armstrong responded to on Twitter) and for a sign at a September 2019 event in Guatemala protesting the San Rafael Mining Company.
 A recreation of the meme using a modded version of The Sims 4 was created by SimplySimmer19 and uploaded to Reddit in April 2020, garnering more than 42,000 upvotes within that month.
 More than a year after the meme's initial surge, Bruce Sterling recreated the meme in art styles unique to several periods; and Ochre Jelly, who has done Lego recreations of other memes, did one for "woman yelling at a cat", with the situation being about stepping on Lego bricks.